-Irish and Jewish mothers share a stereotype with one exception: they don’t temper their sense of guilt.
+Irish and Jewish mothers share a stereotype with one exception: Irish mothers don’t temper their sense of guilt.
 With all the love in the world, an Irish mother can simultaneously worship the ground her son walks on and act with a deeper sadism than the bastard offspring of Jeffrey Dahlmer and John Wayne Gacy.

-Growing up, the brother and me were pretty spoiled – it was more Enid Blyton (without the casual racism) than Angela’s Ashes , but Mam wielded the wooden spoon of guilt like Zorro felling Spaniards.
-When I went through a period of fibbing she tole me that my tongue would turn black and fall out if I lied.
-How did she know?
-That damned avian turncoat, the little bird, told on me.
-Every time.
-It must have been a stool pigeon.
+Growing up, the brother and me were pretty spoiled – it was more Enid Blyton (without the casual racism) than Angela’s Ashes, but Mam wielded the wooden spoon of guilt like Zorro felling Spaniards.

-The best ever was telling me that raising a hand to her would result in the offending member rising from the ground once buried, forming a gruesome, peeling tribute to the finale of Carrie.
-People will come from miles around, she said, to visit the slowly rotting hand and say “There lies a terrible child who was mean to his mother.”
+“People will come from miles around,” she said, “to visit the slowly rotting hand and say ‘There lies a terrible child who was mean to his mother.’”

 Of course, we laugh about it now, but I still hate that bird.